ai2cm/fv3net/docs/quickstarts.rst

   * We also have an detailed explanation of creating and connecting to a local k8s cluster in :ref:`local_k8s`.

-After authenticated you will be able to set up / utilize infrastructure with proper permissions.
+After authenticated you will be able to set up and utilize infrastructure with proper permissions.
 If you are having trouble with authentication being recognized check out the :ref:`faqs` page.